jfversluis/Plugin.Maui.Exif/README.md

 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
 <uses-permission android:name="android.permission.READ_MEDIA_IMAGES" />
 ```
+> [!NOTE]
+> While picking images using `MediaPicker`, the images may lose GPS EXIF data due to Android privacy restrictions  and the underlying APIs used in `MediaPicker` (Android API 29+).
+>If you want to access GPS info for these images as well, you need to declare and request the `ACCESS_MEDIA_LOCATION`  runtime permission.

 ### iOS
 No special permissions required for reading EXIF data from files accessible to your app.